spring-petclinic/spring-petclinic-rest/readme.md

 # REST version of Spring PetClinic Sample Application (spring-framework-petclinic extend ) [![Build Status](https://travis-ci.org/spring-petclinic/spring-petclinic-rest.png?branch=master)](https://travis-ci.org/spring-petclinic/spring-petclinic-rest/)

-This backend version of the Spring Petclinic application only provides a REST API.
-There is no UI.
+This backend version of the Spring Petclinic application only provides a REST API. **There is no UI**.
-The [spring-petclinic-angular2 project](https://github.com/spring-petclinic/spring-petclinic-angular2) is a front-end application witch consumes the REST API.
+The [spring-petclinic-angular project](https://github.com/spring-petclinic/spring-petclinic-angular) is a Angular 5 front-end application witch consumes the REST API.

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>